 All of us know that Breaking a bone is an unpleasant thing — and having to wear a smelly, clunky plaster cast of bones is like getting kicked when you’re down.
 At least, that’s how Jake Evill felt after breaking his hand.

-Evill created the Cortex cast, a breathable, lightweight, recyclable and washable exoskeleton, 3d printed cast that mimics the body’s trabecular, the small honeycomb-like structure that makes up your inner bone structure.
+Evill created the Cortex cast, a breathable, lightweight, recyclable and washable exoskeleton, 3D printed cast of bones that mimics the body’s trabecular, the small honeycomb-like structure that makes up your inner bone structure.

 Evill’s Cortex 3d printed cast also lets in plenty of air and due to its customized fitting and tight structure, it can fit under clothing more easily compared to traditional casts.
 Its honeycomb-like structure would also allow the wearers to feel the surroundings and scratch the inevitable itches more freely.

-The cortex cast utilizes the x-ray and 3d scan of a patient with a fracture and generates a 3d model in relation to the point of fracture.
+The cortex cast of bones utilizes the x-ray and 3d scan of a patient with a fracture and generates a 3d model in relation to the point of fracture.